School of Health Professions > Clinical Laboratory Sciences

 This program does not confer eligibility for the ASCP MB examination.

 Building upon the existing strength of KU's nationally-accredited bachelor's degree program, the doctorate allows practicing, certified medical laboratory scientists the opportunity for advanced practice, and training at the highest level.
 Besides providing career advancement opportunities, the DCLS graduate will be able to institutionalize new models of clinical consultation to clinicians, other health care providers, and patients to guide their decisions about utilization of laboratory tests or services.

 Clinical education in the form of a one-year residency provides students the clinical experiences that are essential for skill and knowledge acquisition in clinical laboratory sciences.

 KU is regarded as one of the premier research institutions in the country, and researchers in this department are at the forefront of advancing knowledge in health care.
 Explore current laboratory group sites directed by faculty in the Department of Clinical Laboratory Sciences:

-The mission of the Department of Clinical Laboratory Sciences is to provide undergraduate and graduate programs in a setting where qualified students can prepare themselves for careers in the clinical laboratory sciences and molecular biotechnology.
+The mission of the KU Department of Clinical Laboratory Sciences is to provide undergraduate and graduate programs a setting where qualified students can prepare themselves for careers in the clinical laboratory sciences and molecular biotechnology.
 An integral part of the University of Kansas Medical Center, the department subscribes to and supports the mission of the campus and institution.

 The department is to be responsive to current workforce needs in the life science and health care systems, and, when appropriate, provide leadership in developing programs to meet those needs.
 The department strives to provide the best possible resources for attainment of the stated mission.